 PSHE is an important part of school assemblies and collective worship were children’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.

-Our RSE curriculum is planned, taught and resourced through the recommended Diocesan scheme, Ten:Ten and delivered within our PSHE sessions each half term.
+Our RSHE curriculum is planned, taught and resourced through the recommended Diocesan scheme, Ten:Ten and delivered within our PSHE sessions each half term.

 The curriculum is split into five themes for the year: